Issue #0, Online Only

 Precise and unusual verbs can be great--unless you’re writing a dialogue tag (the little “he said” or “she asked” that comes immediately before or after a line of dialogue).
 While creative verbs are desirable almost anywhere else in your writing, in dialogue tags they are distractions, and almost invariably sound awkward.
 A tag like “she shrieked” or “he groused,” or, worse yet, “she smiled,” detracts from the dialogue, rather than adding to it (and can one really “smile” a word without being a ventriloquist?).
 Dialogue tags should use only “said” for the same reason a diamond necklace should be showcased on black velvet, not rainbow brocade—you want your dialogue tags to provide a simple and elegant background for your sparkling dialogue, rather vying with it for the reader’s attention.
 Adverbs don’t belong in dialogue tags either, for the same reason (she said sternly).
 And while some may argue that “just use said” has become a rule in and of itself, I still meet plenty of writers who use “creative” dialogue tags and tell me that a writing teacher at some point in their life recommended that they do so.

-Anjali Sachdeva is co-director of online education for Creative Nonfiction.
-She teaches English and creative writing at the University of... read more
+Anjali Sachdeva teaches English and creative writing at the University of Pittsburgh, and writes both fiction and nonfiction.
+Her work... read more

 With the New Year quickly approaching, you may be reminded of those abandoned writing resolutions from last year, and wonder whether it... read more